• Skip to primary navigation

 13. Wadden Sea

 One of the more curious UNESCO World Heritage Sites in Germany has to be the Wadden Sea.
-As we explained for Cuxhaven, this stretch of coast is known for sandbars and mudflats that are left completely exposed come low tide.
-It’s in these conditions that you can go mudflat hiking; trudging through the mud even as far as some of the islands off shore.
-But there’s also plenty to do here when the tide is in, like sailing and kitesurfing.
+As with Cuxhaven, this stretch of coast is known for sandbars and mudflats that are left completely exposed come low tide.
+It’s in these conditions that you can go mudflat hiking, trudging through the mud even as far as some of the islands off the shore.
+There’s also plenty to do here when the tide is in, like sailing and kitesurfing.
 This special coastal area actually stretches right from the Netherlands up to Denmark.
-A spot that many people like to visit is Bremerhaven with its mix of traditional and modern sea resorts where you can unwind.
+A spot that many people like to visit is Bremerhaven, with its mix of traditional and modern sea resorts where you can unwind.

-Getting there: It will depend on where along the Wadden Sea you go, but to give you an idea of travel time, a train from Hamburg to Bremerhaven takes 1 hour 50 minutes and has regular departures.
+Getting there: It will depend on where along the Wadden Sea you go, but to give you an idea of travel time, a train from Hamburg to Bremerhaven takes just under two hours and has regular departures.

 Schaalsee in Germany